oursqlcommunity-org/planet/credit_and_history.md

 ## Sysadmin help

 Maintaining a blog aggregator is not a lot of work, but it should not be on a single person.
-In addition to Jean-François Gagné, the following people have commit access to the repository and are able to make change to the website:
+In addition to Jean-François Gagné, the following people had commit access to the repository and were able to make change to the website:

 * [Ivan Groenewold](https://github.com/igroene)
 * [Simon J Mudd](https://github.com/sjmudd)

+Above is written at the past tense as these people are inactive for some time.
+Help is still needed, contact [Jean-François Gagné](https://linktr.ee/jfg.mysql) if you are willing to contribute and have sysadmin skills.

 ## AWS Open Source Credits